menu

 Demographics

 The people who call Americus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Americus residents report their race to be White, followed by Asian.
-Important ancestries of people in Americus include German, European, Irish, English, and Swedish.
+Important ancestries of people in Americus include German, European, Irish, English, and French.

 The most common language spoken in Americus is English.
 Other important languages spoken here include Spanish and Italian.